Isaac-W/CS510_Assignments/PA1/Submission/README.txt

 Isaac Wang

 python version : 2.7
-opencv version : 3.1
+opencv version : 2.4
 requires numpy python module

-How to run: python transform.py arg1 arg2 arg3 arg4
+How to run: python transform.py source points output flag

 Argument descriptions:
-arg1 = input video filename
+source = input video filename
-arg2 = point correspondence text filename
-arg3 = output video filename
-arg4 = optional character argument to specify additional video processing.
+points = point correspondence text filename output = output video filename flag = optional character argument to specify additional video processing.
 Valid characters are 'f', 'g', and 'p'

-Regardless of whether arg4 is given, the program will apply the corresponding transformation according to the number of points in the point correspondece file, and write output video to filename given in arg3.
+Regardless of whether arg4 is given, the program will apply the corresponding transformation according to the number of points in the point correspondence file, and write output video to filename given in arg3.

 Example: "python transform.py in.avi points.txt out.avi"
 This command will apply the appropriate point-correspondence transformation